Github4543/BlueJ.NaiveTicket/README.md

 `class public TicketMachine`<br>
 in the outer wrapper of a class?

+Yes, the code will not compile with the second declaration.

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?
+	Yes, the diagram shows boxes which illustrate errors. because of the class declaration.
 	* What error message do you get when you now press the compile button?
+	<identifier> expected
 	* Do you think this message clearly explains what is wrong?
+	Maybe, because of the change with the declaration name.

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.
+It works will compile with only using "Class"

 ### Exercise 2.9
 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.